Tena koutou, tena koutou, tena koutou katoa. Ko Arthur taku maunga, ko Motueka taku awa, ko Ngati Pakeha taku iwi, ko Bob taku ingoa, a no Whakatu.

 Hi and welcome to all.
 Arthur is my mountain, Motueka is my river, Ngati Pakeha is my tribe, Bob is my name, and I am originally from Nelson, New Zealand.
 I am the site manager for the Kinzett's of New Zealand website.

 Only one family of KINZETT's (George and Ann with 5 children - Thomas, Sarah, George, Ellen and Mary Ann) came out to New Zealand aboard the barque "Thomas Harrison" in 1842 and settled in the Nelson area.
 They originally came from the West Midlands/Warwickshire area of England.
-So far we have managed to trace the tree back to Thomas KINZETT and Mary Ann EVAN in Kineton in 1760.
+So far we have managed to trace the primary tree back to Thomas KINZETT and Mary Ann EVAN in Kineton in 1760.

 Can anyone help us go back further, or find the ties to the Kinzett's remaining in the UK, or those in Canada, France or Australia?